bioinfo-pf-curie/mpiBWA/docs/README.md

 ### Cpu

 The number of cores is related to the number of rank of the MPI jobs and to the number of threads you ask with bwa with the -t option.
 For example, the command line `mpirun -n 4 mpiBWA mem -t 8 -o HCC1187C.sam hg19.small.fa examples/data/HCC1187C_R1_10K.fastq examples/data/HCC1187C_R2_10K.fastq` will use 32 cores.

+### Benchmark your architecture

+In this section we present some guidelines to benchmark mpiBWA on your infrastructure.
+We will answer questions about how to use efficiently multithreading with MPI.

+First it is important to set a base line.
+The base is build with bwa mem standard.

+We set a list of base lines with bwa

+BWA

+1 threads on 1 node : bwa mem -t 1
+ [M::mem_process_seqs] Processed 40246 reads in 23.303 CPU sec, 23.367 real sec

+8 threads on 1 node : bwa mem -t 8
+[M::mem_process_seqs] Processed 322302 reads in 199.261 CPU sec, 25.104 real sec

+16 threads on 1 node : bwa mem -t 16
+[M::mem_process_seqs] Processed 644448 reads in 413.054 CPU sec, 26.000 real sec

+Now we compare those base lines with different mpiBWA configuration

+mpiBWA

+We build a mpiBWA base line on one node

+1 threads on 1 node : mpirun -n 1 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40224 reads in 25.779 CPU sec, 25.840 real sec

+and on several nodes

+8 threads on 8 nodes : mpirun -N 8 -npernode 1 -n 1 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40244 reads in 24.416 CPU sec, 24.475 real sec

+So far we don’t see differences compare with bwa mem baseline

+Now we procede with the parallelization.
+We start to increase the number of mpi jobs with 1 bwa threads

+8 threads on 1 node : mpirun -N 1 -n 8 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40278 reads in 34.377 CPU sec, 34.461 real sec

+16 threads on 1 node :  mpirun -N 1 -n 16 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40276 reads in 35.040 CPU sec, 35.123 real sec

+And we increase the number of nodes

+16 threads on 2 node : mpirun -N 2 -npernode 8 -n 16 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40266 reads in 33.799 CPU sec, 33.879 real sec

+32 threads on 2 node : mpirun -N 2 -npernode 16 -n 32 mpiBWA mem -t 1
+[M::mem_process_seqs] Processed 40274 reads in 34.715 CPU sec, 34.796 real sec

+So we have no differences if we execute on 1 node and on 2 nodes.
+We can repeat with 3 and more nodes.

+Conclusion:

+With our configuration running mpiBWA with one thread is the best option.
+And as we increase the number of mpi jobs we see an overhead of 25%.
+As we don’t see this when we compare our base line we can conclude of a NUMA effect of the MPI shared memory.

+Here we present parameters we can use to increase performance

+Change the OMPI_COMM_TYPE:
+MPI_Comm_split_type(MPI_COMM_WORLD, OMPI_COMM_TYPE_SOCKET, 0, MPI_INFO_NULL, &comm_shr);

+Modify the type of allocation of the shared window:
+MPI_Info_set(win_info, "alloc_shared_non_contig", "false");

+Bind the process to NUMA domain: mpirun --bind-to numa

 ## Examples